wp-plugins/facebook-thumb-fixer/readme.txt

 This plugin is for those who have the problem where sharing a post on Facebook or Google+ shows the wrong (or no) thumbnail image.

-It works by making sure the thumbnail is dervived from the featured image of your post.
+It works by making sure the thumbnail is derived from the featured image of your post.
 If your post doesn't have a featured image then it will use a fall-back image that you can specify in Settings -> General.

 The plugin forces the open graph meta properties into the head of each page and post: og:image, og:title, og:description, og:site_name, og:type and og:url, all of which both Facebook and Google+ (and other services that use open graph) scan for when someone shares your web page.